-4. The prompt component of the power coefficient is negative over the entire power range, with a value of about -0.55 $\not e/kw$.
+d.
+The prompt component of the power coefficient is negative over the entire power range, with a value of about -0.55 $\not e/kw$.

-There is one other recognized source of a small positive component of the over-all power coefficient.
+There is one other recognized source of a small positive component of the overall power coefficient.
 Relative motion between the reactor core and the control elements occurs as the average sodium temperature changes with variation in power.
 The motion is such as to increase reactivity as power, and hence the average sodium temperature, increases.
 A design feature which has to a large measure eliminated this effect is described in Section 2.7.
-It is estimated, however, that a positive component of the power coefficient of $\leq 0.015 \text{ }\text{e}/\text{kw}$ exists because of this thermally induced, relative motion between the reactor core and the control elements.
+It is estimated, however, that a positive component of the power coefficient of $\leq 0.015 \ c/kw$ still remains due to this thermally induced, relative motion between the reactor core and the control elements.

-Calculations indicate that with the reactor at operating temperature, but at low power, withdrawing the shim and control rods reduces reactivity by an amount equivalent to about 6 kg of fuel, or by roughly \$70.
-Although the relative effectiveness of the control rods and the control shim is not known precisely for LAMPRE I, it appears that about \$60 of this shutdown control is produced by the shim.
+Calculations indicate that with the reactor at operating temperature, but at low power, withdrawing the shim and control rods reduces reactivity by an amount equivalent to about 6000 g of fuel, or by roughly \$70.
+While the relative effectiveness of the control rods and the control shim is not known precisely for LAMPRE I, it appears that about \$60 of the above shutdown control is produced by the shim.

-It has also been estimated that if the reactor is shut down from full power operating conditions by withdrawing the shim and the control rods, the reactor will be subcritical at room temperature by an amount equivalent to 2.8 kg of fuel, or by ~ \$33.
+It has been also estimated that if the reactor is shut down from full power operating conditions by withdrawing the shim and the control rods, the reactor will be subcritical at room temperature by an amount equivalent to 2.8 kg of fuel, or by ~ \$33.

-The dry (no sodium) cold critical loading of the reactor is calculated to be 25.48 kg of fuel with the rods and shim inserted.
+- 34 - The dry (no sodium) cold critical loading of the reactor is calculated to be 25.48 kg of fuel with the rods and shim inserted.
 The corresponding value with all control elements withdrawn is 31.68 kg.